New Puppy Checklist – I’m Getting A New Puppy, What Do I Need?

 When do you start training your puppy?
 The day you get him!
 Whether or not you decide to train your puppy with treats it’s still important to have treats for your puppy.

 13. Dog Brush/Comb

-Depending on the breed you may need specialized brushes and combs to keep a well groomed coat.
-If not, your dog’s fur can get knotted in short time (not really an issue with the Labs).
+Depending on the breed you may need specialized brushes and combs to keep a well-groomed coat.
+If not, your dog’s fur can get knotted in a short time (not really an issue with the Labs).
 We have 5 brushes/combs we use with our Goldens and Labs:

 - Slicker Brush – for removing mats and tangles our Golden Retriever, Raven’s long coat.

 - Undercoat Rake – Dog Comb for Detangling, Thinning, & Deshedding All Hair Types

 - Basic Two-Sided Pin Brush – we got for Linus, but have used it with all of our dogs.

 - Zoom Groom – mostly used with our Lab, Stetson.